 WVE was founded in 1995 to fill a much needed role and bring different voices to the environmental health movement.
 We recognized a failure to address the health impacts of gender oppression, and a structure that did not fully recognize the systemic connections between health, class, race, ability when it comes to the air we breathe, the water we drink and the conditions of our homes, our workplaces and our communities.
 Studies on toxic exposure and health were almost entirely limited to white men – ignoring the disproportionate and unique impact that exposure has not only on women and girls’ health and fertility, but also on people of color, workers, and the LGBTQ community.

 Twenty-five years later the harm that occurs when certain groups are privileged or disadvantaged because of their gender, their class, their race, or their ability continues to feed a system that values corporate bottom lines over public health, and often determines our worth by sex, wealth, and whiteness.
-The health of our most vulnerable communities continues to not only be neglected, but is frankly under attack.
+The health of our most overburdened communities continues to not only be neglected, but is frankly under attack.

 This assault is glaring as we look at today’s headlines and see needed reproductive healthcare being banned in states across the nation.
 People are being told their bodies don’t belong to them.
 Sadly, these headlines are old news for many of us.
 Women, low-income communities, LGBTQ people, and people of color have been on the front of this battle for bodily autonomy for generations.
 This attack is all too familiar and yet still painful.